-Sitting here on the edge of the lake, with the terrible weight of grief dragging at him, with the loss of Sirius so raw and fresh inside, he could not muster any great sense of fear”.
+“Sitting here on the edge of the lake, with the terrible weight of grief dragging at him, with the loss of Sirius so raw and fresh inside, he could not muster any great sense of fear”.

 This is a feeling all too familiar to someone who has experienced a loss, but one that few children’s authors are willing or able to depict.

-	Neville Longbottom is a classmate of Harry’s at Hogwarts.
+Neville Longbottom is a classmate of Harry's at Hogwarts.
 In the fourth Harry Potter book, Harry learns Neville was raised by his grandmother because his parents were tortured into insanity by evil Death Eaters.
-There is much to Neville’s role in the books and his unique relationship to Harry.
-We can’t talk about it all.
+There is much to Neville’s role in the books and his unique relationship to Harry—so much that we can't talk about it all.
 But Dumbledore ultimately helps Harry understand that both Harry and Neville are grieving.
-Though Neville’s parents are still living, he grieves that they are no longer the people and parents they used to be.
+Though Neville's parents are still living, he grieves that they are no longer the people and parents they used to be.

 7. People who have experienced devastating losses often see the world in a way that is different than those who have not.